imflaspohler/HMMSTR/README.md

 7. How can I call copy number estimates from non-spanning/soft clip reads?
    - While a core requirement of the HMMSTR algorithm is detecting unique flanking sequence, you can obtain copy number estimates from soft clipped reads using HMMSTR following our methods in our [manuscript](https://www.medrxiv.org/content/10.1101/2024.05.01.24306681v1).
 Put briefly, you can arrange your inputs to target one flanking region and allow the second flanking region to end in the expected repeat.
 Note that this procedure will yield a rough estimate and we do plan to incorporate a more rigorous mode for non-spanning read estimates in future iterations.
 8. Can I use HMMSTR to recover motif composition?
-   - HMMSTR does not currently concurrently derive motif composition, however it can be used in conjunction with other motif decomposition softwares and we do so in our in-house processing pipeline.
-HMMSTR returns the position of the tandem repeat in each read as well as per-read allele assignments which allows for downstream analysis on the repeat sequences.
+   - HMMSTR has a motif composition pipeline currently in beta testing for use on the repeat expansion panel targets.
+See advanced options for motif composition parameters and the repeat expansion panel with motif composition plotting in the example use cases for  example run commands and output file details.
-9. I want to make my own visualizations, how can I do this from HMMSTR outputs?
+10. I want to make my own visualizations, how can I do this from HMMSTR outputs?
    - All of the default visualizations are made from the outputs reported in the *_read_assignemnts.tsv file, you can use this to make your own custom figures
  </details>